MMS-VPR: Multimodal Street-Level Visual Place Recognition Dataset and Benchmark: Further Details of MMS-VPR Dataset

-The quality, diversity, and realism of urban visual place recognition (VPR) models are fundamentally shaped by the datasets upon which they are trained and evaluated.
-Consequently, the design and collection methodology of VPR datasets have evolved significantly to support varying degrees of realism, scale, sensor modality, and task complexity.
-This section provides an overview of representative datasets in terms of their collection modalities, environmental scope, sensor setups, and downstream application tasks.
+Visual Place Recognition (VPR) in urban street scenes has emerged as a critical task in autonomous navigation and geo-localisation.
+The quality, diversity, and realism of VPR models are fundamentally shaped by the datasets upon which they are trained and evaluated.
+This subsection reviews representative datasets in terms of their collection modalities, environmental scope, and sensor setups, as referenced in Section~\ref{Introduction}.

 \textbf{Multisensor Robotic Platforms.} Datasets such as the University of Michigan North Campus dataset~\cite{University_of_Michigan} exemplify multi-modal robotic mapping efforts.
 Leveraging a Segway-based platform, this dataset integrates omnidirectional and planar LiDAR (Velodyne HDL-32E, Hokuyo), IMU, fibre optic gyro, and RTK GPS, enabling robust support for long-term SLAM, obstacle detection, and appearance-based place recognition over 15 months of indoor and outdoor operations.